-10.2.
+12.2.
 Examples of the development-communication approach

-10.2.1.
-Thusong service centres
+12.2.1.
+Thusong Service Centres (TSCs)

-The Thusong Service Centre (formerly known as multipurpose community centres) programme of government was initiated in 1999 as one of the primary vehicles for the implementation of development communication and information, and to integrate government services into primarily rural communities.
+The TSCs (formerly known as multipurpose community centres) programme of government was initiated in 1999 as one of the primary vehicles for the implementation of development communication and information, and to integrate government services into primarily rural communities.
 This was done to address historical, social and economic factors, which limited access to information, services and participation by citizens, as they had to travel long distances to access these services.

-Thusong service centres are one-stop, integrated community development centres with community participation and services relevant to people's needs.
-They aim to empower the poor and disadvantaged through access to information, services and resources from government, non-governmental organisations (NGOs), para-statals, business, etc, enabling them to engage in government programmes for the improvement of their lives.
+TSCs are one-stop, integrated community development centres with community participation and services relevant to people's needs.
+They aim to empower the poor and disadvantaged through access to information, services and resources from government, NGOs, parastatals, business, etc, enabling them to engage in government programmes for the improvement of their lives.

-Government's vision for Thusong service centres is to provide every South African citizen with access to information and services within their place of residence and in each local municipality by 2014 with the purpose of improving the quality of their lives through integrated service delivery.
+Government's vision for TSCs is to provide every South African citizen with access to information and services within their place of residence and in each local municipality by 2014 with the purpose of improving the quality of their lives through integrated service delivery.

-By the end of February 2010, 140 Thusong service centres were in operation, making a crucial contribution to the expansion of infrastructure for access to information and services that citizens can use.
-Typical services found at these centres include those from the departments of home affairs, labour, social development and health; the South African Social Security Agency; the GCIS; telecentres; the Post Office; libraries; agricultural extension offices; and municipal services.
+By the end of February 2010, 140 TSCs were in operation, making a crucial contribution to the expansion of infrastructure for access to information and services that citizens can use.
+Typical services found at these centres include those from the departments of home affairs, labour, social development and health; the South African Social Security Agency; the GCIS; telecentres; the Post Office; libraries; agricultural extension offices, and municipal services.
 Community development workers, the South African Police Service, NGOs and community-based organisations also offer services through the centres.

-Communities get services which they were unable to obtain in the past, and participate in activities that allow for two-way communication between the Government and the people.
-A Thusong service centre is also a base from where information products and services are sent to all parts of the district.
+Communities get services which they were unable to obtain in the past, and participate in activities that allow for two-way communication between the government and the people.
+A TSC is also a base from where information products and services are sent to all parts of the district.

-Similarly, Thusong service centres link communities to the Government's distribution network of publications and products about government programmes and activities.
-Community participation events, campaigns, exhibition and road shows at Thusong service centres provide communities with information they can use to improve their lives and develop the community.
+Similarly, TSCs link communities to the government's distribution network of publications and products about government programmes and activities.
+Community participation events, campaigns, exhibition and road shows at TSCs provide communities with information they can use to improve their lives and develop the community.